Daniel-Lars/Project-YODA_frontend/README.md

 # Data analysis
 - Document here the project: Project-YODA_frontend
-- Description: Project Description
-- Data Source:
-- Type of analysis:

-Please document the project the better you can.
+- Description: Frontend package for the Le Wagon graduation project Project-Yoda, which uses a CNN to classify LEGO minifigure images and generates new pictures utilizing a DCGAN.

 # Startup the project